andropar/how-to-sample/README.md

 The experiment scripts expect all datasets to be in the `/data` directory (`data/laion2b`, `data/nsd`, `data/things`).

 LAION-2B is required for some of the experiments - these are marked with a ⚠️.
 You can download LAION-2B using the img2dataset tool (see [here](https://github.com/rom1504/img2dataset) for instructions) with `output_format='files'`.
-After extracting CLIP features, you can then use the classifier `data/laion_natural_img_clf.pkl` to filter the images and obtain LAION-natural (this is done automatically in the scripts).
+This will create a large number of tar files in the `data/laion2b` directory - the scripts directly use them, so they don't need to be extracted.
+After creating CLIP image features, you can then use the classifier `data/laion_natural_img_clf.pkl` to filter all images and obtain LAION-natural.

+As the experiments can be computationally intensive (and the datasets are quite large), we recommend running them on a compute cluster.
+However, if this is not possible, you can still easily replicate the GMM-based simulations, as well as all NSD-based experiments (with single subject fMRI data).

-## Reproducing Paper Results
+## Reproducing paper results
 First, extract CLIP features from all datasets:

 ```bash